prasannax1/starships/README.md

    * Cruising: Warp 7
    * Maximum: Warp 9.5

-In the space under the saucer traditionally used by Captain's yachts, the *Exodus* has a dedicated Escort vessel.
-It is about as big as a *Defiant Class* and is as powerful as the *Defiant* would be if it was made today.
+Under the secondary hull/*Mjolnir* class lies the Bat class which is a dedicated escort vessel for the *Exodus*.

+But at 400m long, it's a full size destroyer comparable to the *Prometheus* class

 ##### Image showing launch of Bat class from Exodus